th-ch/youtube-music/README.md

 ## Available plugins:

 - **Ad Blocker**: Block all ads and tracking out of the box

+- **Album Actions**: Adds Undislike, Dislike, Like, and Unlike buttons to apply this to all songs in a playlist or album

 - **Album Color Theme**: Applies a dynamic theme and visual effects based on the album color palette